-How to find your first job in the field
+How to find your first job in the relief and development field

 This chapter is about the things that you can do that will increase your chances of getting a job overseas in relief and development.
 All of them are good, but I’m going to give away the farm right now and tell you that overwhelmingly there is one thing that I think works better than anything else: Get experience living and working in the kinds of places you want to find a job.